gokudomatic/eco-state-machine/README.md

 Custom timers can be used by states and groups by adding them in the links.
 Timers must be declared before they can be used.

 There isn't actually any timer created in this script.
-The method "process(delta)" simply add to every declared timer the delta time and evaluated all conditions of the current state.
+The method "process(delta)" simply adds to every declared timer the delta time and evaluated all conditions of the current state.
 Delta is a float parameter in seconds, typically given by _process or _fixed_process.
 But delta can be 0 or any numeric value if you don't want to use the machine in a _process.

 Code:
 ```python